Friday, October 22, 2010

-Have you seen any of the commercials that frequently ask, “Where You At?”
-Sponsored by a clever mobile phone company that is offering GPS (Global Positioning System) as a benefit with it's phones, I have found several of their ads more than funny—they’ve struck a chord.
+Do you recall seeing the commercials that frequently asked, “Where You At?”
+Sponsored by a clever mobile phone company that offers GPS (Global Positioning System) as a benefit with its phones, I have found several of their ads more than funny—they’ve struck a chord with me.

 You and I are learning more and more to live by faith—in what God says is true of Himself, and in what He says is true of us.
 If we only look with the eyes in our head, we’ll frustrate our growth and twist our experience.
-It can’t be helped!
-We’ve got to look, we’ve got to see with the eyes of our heart, the ones Paul asked God to open for the Ephesians so they would know the great hope to which He had called them, the wealth of His incredible inheritance now in the saints, and so they would know His “incomparably great power” for them.
-(Eph 1:18-21)
+It can’t be otherwise.
+We’ve got to see with the eyes of our heart, the ones Paul asked God to open for the Ephesians so they would know the great hope to which He had called them, the wealth of His incredible inheritance now in the saints, and so they would know His “incomparably great power” for them (Ephesians 1:18-21).

 I think that because we rarely use the eyes of our heart, the ones that believe and see people the way they have become in Christ, we miss hope, we forsake our inheritance and poorly experience the power of God.

-If you’re a Christian, then right now you’re in Christ!
+If you’re a Christian, then right now you’re in Christ.
 Yes, He is in you, and that’s fantastic to know and discover—God in you!
 But according to God, you’re also in Him.
 What does that mean?
-That’s Paul’s letter to the Ephesians, and that’s why I’m writing about it with you.
+That’s what Paul’s letter to the Ephesians was about.

 “In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace that he lavished on us with all wisdom and understanding.”
-(Eph 1:7,8)
+(Ephesians 1:7,8)

 If your wife is a Christian, then right now, “Where’s she at?”